Individual Counselling Gold Coast

 Chronic stress causes frustration, agitated nerves, anger and muddled thinking.
 When the nervous system is constantly on edge, the adrenals produce cortisol with very few triggers.
 Our ability to handle stress can reduce over time.
 In fact, high cortisol will deplete serotonin - which helps with concentration and the ability to cope with stress.
 On a long term basis, low serotonin can lead to both anxiety and depression.

 Consequently, frequent anxiety is designed to tell you that it wants you to change something about your life.
 If you know what is causing it, you can adjust your lifestyle to reduce your anxiety.
-However, anxiety has begun to interfere with your life every day, it may indicate a more serious issue, such as childhood trauma, value conflict or limiting beliefs.
-If you are avoiding situations due to irrational fears, constantly worrying, or experiencing severe anxiety - such as panic attacks, it may be time to try counselling.
 Together we can work out what it is that triggers your anxiety and make a plan with strategies to reduce the discomfort.

 3. Anger Management